HIDE OR SEEK?--By James Dobson

 ------------------------------

-attitude towards a handicap determines its impact on his life.
+Obviously, one's attitude towards a handicap determines its impact on his life.
 It has become popular to blame adverse circumstances for irresponsible behaviour: To say that poverty causes crime, broken homes produce juvenile delinquents, & a sick society imposes drug addiction on its youth.
 This fallacious reasoning removes all responsibility from the shoulders of the individual.
 The excuse is hollow.
 We must each decide what we will do with inner inferiority or outer hardship.

 Admittedly, it requires courage to triumph despite unfavourable odds.
 Compensation takes guts, for some much more than others.
 The easier path is to wallow in self-pity--to freak out on drugs--to hate the World--to run--to withdraw--to compromise.
-Regardless of the ultimate course of action, however, the choice is
+Regardless of the ultimate course of action, however, the choice is ours alone & no one can remove it from us.
+Hardship does not determine our behaviour, but it clearly influences it.

 TEACHING CHILDREN TO BE KIND!